marcotoronto/rdm-test/content/03_create_readme.md

 Take a look at this project and try to answer the following:

-1. You got new data for ammonia absoprtion into soil from corktown, how would you go about generating the new model and plot?
+1. You got new data for ammonia absorption into soil from corktown, how would you go about generating the new model and plot?
 2. You want to recreate the whole project, what package(s) do you need to have installed to rerun everything?
 3. You have a question about this project, who and how can we reach the corresponding author?